official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/index.md

 late 2001 onwards conveyed more certainty than the JIC Assessments about Iraq’s proscribed activities and the potential threat they posed.

-115

-Executive Summary•  The tendency to refer in public statements only to Iraq’s “weapons of mass
+•  The tendency to refer in public statements only to Iraq’s “weapons of mass

 destruction” was likely to have created the impression that Iraq posed a greater threat than the detailed JIC Assessments would have supported.